-Third, we would encourage the EITI International Secretariat and/or the World Bank to take on the responsibility of providing information to be included under some of the data categories, such as sponsoring international benchmark prices, macro-economic indicators such as GDP, total employment, total exports/imports etc.
+Third, we would encourage the EITI Secretariat/World Bank to take on the responsibility of some of the data categories, such as international benchmark prices, macro-economic indicators such as GDP, total employment, total exports/imports etc.

-Within licensing, the report has found a number of cadastre projects are supported/funded by the World Bank in developing countries.
+Within licensing, we have found that a number of cadastre projects are being supported/funded by the World Bank in developing countries.
 As noted, FlexiCadastare systems tend to disallow the downloading of spatial data.
-An agreement may be reached with the service providers to allow such access to the EITI International Secretariat or country office as appropriate.
+An agreement may be reached with the service providers to allow such access to be provided to the EITI Oslo Secretariat.

 Fourth, the research team would caution against the development of a 'big data' approach, where large amounts of information are generated/collected without the tools to organizing and present this information.
-Given the slow access to internet facilities for some countries, access for country stakeholders may become more cumbersome if data is made available without accompanying tools for ease of use.
+Given the slow access to internet facilities for some countries, access for country stakeholders may become more cumbersome if raw data is made available without accompanying tools for ease of use.